 Quality: Both food and service are excellent here, with many menu items taking on “cult favorite” status.

 In recent years, however, a few things have changed.
 Dinner became a signature meal in 2011, and in 2012, lunch followed suit.
 (Read our review of the signature lunch experience here.)
-That means that eating here will set you back quite a bit, even in the middle of the day.
+That means that eating here will set you back quite a bit (including two table service Disney Dining credits at both lunch and dinner!), even in the middle of the day.

 We’ve been wondering if upping Le Cellier’s posh and price factor might mean that more tables become available.
-And with new restaurants and dining experiences opening throughout World Showcase — La Hacienda de San Angel for dinner, Les Halles for counter service meals and snacks, and coming soon, Spice Road Table in Morocco for small plates and other refreshments — snagging a table here may prove to be easier than it has been in the recent past.
+And with newer restaurants and dining experiences throughout World Showcase, snagging a table here may prove to be easier than it has been in the recent past.

 But what happens if you can’t score that elusive Le Cellier table?
 While I certainly love Le Cellier, I have to be honest here and say that there are as good — or better — steaks to be had at Disney.
 If it’s beef that you’re craving, consider one of the following:

 - Shula’s Steakhouse: Head to Shula’s at the Walt Disney World Dolphin Resort when you are looking for the quintessential steakhouse experience, complete with classic dishes and masculine ambiance.

 - Yachtsman Steakhouse: Yachtsman Steahouse at Disney’s Yacht Club Resort offers steaks in a breezy, nautical setting that are served alongside seasonally-inspired sides.